 The Kentucky Post School Outcomes Center (KYPSO)

 develops and oversees the Youth One Year Out (YO-YO) student interviews.
-KYPSO works with state and local partners to identify factors that lead to successful transition from high school to adult life for students with disabilities.
+KYPSO works with state and local partners to identify factors that lead to a successful transition from high school to adult life for students with disabilities.

 Kentucky Special Parent Involvement Network (KY-SPIN)